 Whether you want to install new flooring yourself or revamp your floor entirely, you'll need to know how to remove ceramic floor tile from your home.
 It can be a tough job, but you can definitely do it yourself.
 Requiring only a few tools, coupled with physical power, you can make a home upgrade that will pay off in the long run, all on your own.

 If you are considering removing ceramic tile for your next home improvement project, here are a few tips to help.

-When planning a ceramic-floor tile removal project, it is essential that you make preparations ahead of time.
-It is a great idea to set aside at least one day to finish up the project.
+When planning a ceramic floor tile removal project, it is essential that you make preparations ahead of time.
+It is a great idea to set aside at least one day to finish up the ceramic tile removal project.
 You should also determine how to dispose of the materials that may cause potential risks and hazards.

-The first step in the removal of ceramic floor tiles is to take out the trim covering the edges of the tiles and scrape out the grout which is found on the perimeter of the tiles.
+The first step in removing floor tiles is to take out the trim covering the edges of the tiles and scrape out the grout which is found on the perimeter of the tiles.
 You should also ensure that caulking on the vertical bends is properly scraped out.

 To protect yourself, you should also use special blade holders.
 For those parts that prove to be very tough, a heat gun can come in handy.
 However, this solution should be a last resort when grout proves too difficult to scrape.

 Once the ceramic tiles are removed, the next task is the cleaning of cement remains or adhesive.
 Using products that will be helpful for the cleaning is also a good idea.
 Methylene chloride products are some of the most helpful in the market during the cleaning process.
 Trying them will make your work very easy.